srianbury/MLGrader/README.md

 3. Model Code
   - The saved models are available but I need to add the Python Notebooks that created those models.

+4. Simple React App
+  - Create a simple react app where the api is consumed and results are displayed